Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 Generic Drug

-The Pharmaceutical products with the same active ingredients and the same dosage forms as those of the original products, but manufactured by different manufacturers are considered as Generics
+Pharmaceutical products with the same active ingredients and the same dosage forms as those of the original products, but manufactured by different manufacturers are considered Generics

 Registration requires only dossiers on product manufacturing and quality control along with product information